-This transit-friendly community reserves space for an elementary school and provides land for parks and a trail system while preserving sensitive environmental lands that are critical habitat to endangered and other species of wildlife.
+This transit-friendly community has space for an elementary school and provides land for parks and a trail system while preserving sensitive environmental lands that are critical habitat to endangered and other species of wildlife.

-Wildlife Rescue and Relocation permits from the Ministry of Natural Resources and Forestry to address the conditions imposed pertaining to the wildlife in the existing Golf Course Pond.
+Wildlife Rescue and Relocation permits from the Ministry of Natural Resources and Forestry were secured and executed to address the conditions imposed pertaining to the wildlife in the existing Golf Course Pond.

-Underground servicing may be permitted to proceed under the issuance of a Pre-Servicing Permit — no application made to date
+Underground servicing may be permitted to proceed under the issuance of a Pre-Servicing Permit — no application made to date.

 This web page will be updated to advise on the status of this application/permit as it progresses through the approval process.

 It’s anticipated that this community will develop in phases over a period of years.
 Land grading and servicing will take about one to two years to complete.
 Housing construction may start as early as late 2018 and depending on approvals and market up-take, home construction may well continue into 2020.
 The higher density development parcels along Bronte Road are expected to be developed in later phases of the plan, likely beyond the year 2020.

 Bronte Green’s property consists of 54.79 hectares of land.
 Of that land:

 At the end of the day, 17.46 ha (31.8%) (exclusive of roads) will come into public ownership, the majority of which consists of natural heritage areas that have been saved from development.